Fall Into a Beautiful Lawn: Your Autumn Landscaping Checklist

 3. Aerate your lawn.

-Aerating your lawn involves poking holes throughout the soil with a spike.
-This is an effective way to stimulate water and oxygen circulation, which can keep your grass healthier and keep unwanted weeds from popping up.
+A job that should be done in early fall, aerating your lawn involves poking holes throughout the soil with a spike.
+This is an effective way to stimulate water and oxygen circulation, which can keep your grass healthier throughout winter's tough conditions and keep unwanted weeds from popping up.
 You can typically rent an aerator from your local home improvement store to speed up the job.

 4. Don't forget to fertilize.

-Fall is one of the most important times to fertilize your lawn, as the right fertilizer will contain the nutrients your grass needs to survive the winter and come back strong next year.
+Fall (between August and November) is one of the most important times to fertilize your lawn.
+The right fertilizer will contain the nutrients your grass needs to survive the winter and come back strong next year.
 When shopping for a fall lawn fertilizer, look for something with phosphorous to nourish roots.
+For optimal fall lawn fertilization results, you should:

 5. Seed your lawn, if needed.